chiaraborelli/Telerilevamento/Code/Exame_.md

 #1 = forest 84 %
 #2 = disastro 16 %
 ```
 From the satellite images, it is possible to determine the percentage of vegetation present and the area affected by the eruption.
 Based on the calculation shown below, an initial post-eruption vegetation coverage of 69% was identified, which increased by 15% over the course of forty-one years — indicating a significant recovery of the surrounding ecosystem.
-Prairie Lupine is the name of the plant to reappear afte the eruption, his nutrient is nitrogen that can be catch from the air rather than from the soil.
+Prairie Lupine is the name of the plant to reappear afte the eruption, the one that helped to increased the vegetation coverage, his nutrient is nitrogen that can be catch from the air rather than from the soil.
+Any type of eruption leads to the partial or total destruction of life surrounding the volcanic edifice.
+What surprises researchers is the ability of certain plants to survive in harsh environmental conditions, and thus contribute to the gradual reintegration of the ecosystem over time.

 ```r
 class = c("forest", "human")  #using c because are twe elements of the same vector